karloygard/hassio-addons/xcomfort/README.md

 ## About

 xComfort is a wireless European home automation system, using the 868,3MHz band.
 The system is closed source.
 This code was reverse engineered from a variety of sources, without documentation from Eaton, and may not follow their specifications.
-If this code damages your devices, it's on you.

 This code supports both extended and regular status messages.
 Older devices only send the latter, which are not routed and have no delivery guarantees.
-Careful placement of the USB stick is important, so that it can see these messages.
+Careful placement of the CI is important, so that it can see these messages, or you will need to use more than one CI to improve coverage.

 To view the source code of this daemon, go to [github.com/karloygard/xcomfortd-go](https://github.com/karloygard/xcomfortd-go).

 ## How to use

-Datapoints can be read out from the eprom of the stick, and must be kept updated if and when devices are added.
+Datapoints can be read out from the eprom of the CI, and must be kept updated if and when devices are added.
 Consult the [MRF manual](http://www.eaton.com/ecm/groups/public/@pub/@eatonnl/@electrical/documents/content/pct_325435.pdf) (paragraph USB-RF-Communication Stick) for documentation on how to do this.
-Optionally, both TXT and DPL file formats are supported, but the latter format is generally superior.
+For testing purposes, both TXT and DPL file formats are supported, but the latter format is generally superior.

 ## Configuration